The 4-Dimensional Light Bulb Theorem: Introduction

 \begin{theorem} Let $M$ be an orientable 4-manifold such that $\pi_1(M)$ has no 2-torsion.
 Two embedded 2-spheres with common transverse sphere $G$ are homotopic if and only if they are ambiently isotopic.
 If they coincide near $G$, then the isotopy can be chosen to fix a neighborhood of $G$ pointwise. \end{theorem}

-For fundamental groups with 2-torsion, the methods of this paper yield the following.
+For a fundamental group with 2-torsion, i.e. having a nontrivial element of order 2, the methods of this paper yield the following.

-\begin{theorem} Let $M$ be an orientable 4-manifold and $R_1, R_0$ be embedded spheres which coincide near the common transverse sphere $G$.
+\begin{theorem} Let $M$ be an orientable 4-manifold and $R_1, R_0$ be homotopic embedded spheres which coincide near the common transverse sphere $G$.
 Then $R_1$ can be put into a normal form with respect to $R_0$ via an isotopy fixing a neighborhood of $G$ pointwise.
 (See Definition \ref{normal form} for the description.)
 Here $R_1$ has double tubes representing elements $\{[\lambda_1], \cdots, [\lambda_n]\}$ where the $[\lambda_i]$'s are distinct nontrivial 2-torsion elements and $R_1=R_0$ if this set is empty.
 Any finite set of distinct 2-torsion elements gives rise to a $R_1$ in normal form with double tubes representing this set and two such $R_1$'s are isotopic if the corresponding set of $[\lambda_i]$'s are equal. \end{theorem}

-\begin{remark} Following the release of the first version of this paper, two groups independently established the necessity of the 2-torsion hypothesis.
+\begin{remark} Question 10.14 of the first version of this paper asked about the necessity of the 2-torsion condition.
+Subsequently, two groups independently established the necessity of that condition.
 Hannah Schwartz \cite{Sch} first found an explicit 4-manifold with a pair of homotopic but not topologically isotopic spheres with a common transverse sphere.
-Rob Schneiderman and Peter Teichner \cite{ST} used the Freedman - Quinn obstruction of Theorem 10.5 \cite{FQ} to give an obstruction to topological isotopy and in particular they can show that two $R_1$'s are not topologically isotopic if the corresponding sets of $[\lambda_i]$'s are distinct. \end{remark}
+Rob Schneiderman and Peter Teichner \cite{ST} used the Freedman - Quinn obstruction of Theorem 10.5 \cite{FQ} to give an obstruction to topological isotopy and applied it to specific examples. \footnote{Note added in proof: R. Schneiderman \& P. Teichner, \emph{Homotopy verses isotopy: Spheres with duals in 4-manifolds}, preprint, shows that Freedman - Quinn is the obstruction.} Theorem \ref{2-torsion} leaves open the possibility that distinct normal form surfaces are isotopic.\end{remark}

 8pt